40 Years With the Legend

 Chuck Jacobs, Bassist, author (40 Years with the Legend – Kenny Rogers, The Bottom Line, and Bass Beginnings Cherry Lane).
-Originally from northern Michigan, Chuck Jacobs has been a professional musician, playing electric bass for over 40 years, performing in the studios and live the world over with artists from a long list of superstars from; Kenny Rogers, Dolly Parton, Ray Charles, Lionel Richie, Alison Krauss, Wynona Judd, Smokey Robinson and many others listed below.
+Originally from northern Michigan, Chuck Jacobs has been a professional musician, playing electric bass for over 40 years, performing in the studios and live the world over with artists from a long list of superstars from; Kenny Rogers, Dolly Parton, Ray Charles, Lionel Richie, Alison Krauss, Wynona Judd, Smokey Robinson and many.

 Jacobs has played on numerous Gold and Platinum albums with Rogers.
 (Kenny, Gideon, The Greatest Hits, and many others…

 Jacobs also has distinguished himself as a music producer, producing country acts in Nashville, as well as CDs in Los Angeles for Simplicity Records, which he co-owns with his brother Dan Jacobs, producing, and mixing over 30 albums.
 As a bassist, Jacobs worked regularly in the studios of Nashville from 79 – 89 before moving to the Los Angeles area where he has lived for more than 20 years.

 Bass Guitar Designer: In 1989 Heritage guitars approached Chuck to design a new bass for their custom hand-made guitar and bass company, and the result was this state-of-the-art hand-made 5-string bass, the “Chuck Jacobs” model.